chalestristian/SoftwareQualityHomework/poseidon/README.md

 # **What is this case? 🤔**

 ## 📝 **CASE:**
-### 👨‍💻 Make an algorithm in Java that shows on screen all even numbers between a range of two numbers selected by the user.
+### 👨‍💻 Make an algorithm in Java that shows on screen the area and perimeter of a rectangle.
+The numbers should be selected by the user.

 ---